CatScan-crypt/Starknet-ERC20-Deployer/workflow.md

 3. [ ] Add handmade or Vercel events analytics. (`vercel.json` or new analytics integration)
 4. [ ] Add AirDrop functionalities.
 (New file or integration point TBD)
 5. [ ] Add a transfer tax option in contract and deployment table. (`DeployContractInnerUI.jsx`, `DeploymentHistoryTable.jsx`)
+6. [ ] Find a feature for users to share like deployed tokens.